-When providing Prescott elderly care for your senior loved one, it’s important to make sure all of his or her medications are being managed properly.
+When providing Prescott Home Care for your senior loved one, it’s important to make sure all of his or her medications are being managed properly.
 There may be occasions where one or more medications are doing more harm than good and need to be taken out of the equation.
 If your loved one needs to stop a medication, discuss his or her options with a doctor first, as suddenly stopping a long-term or important prescription can also cause serious side effects.

 Can a New Prescription Be Taken Alongside Other Medications?